medic/cht-docs/content/en/contribute/medic/product-development-process/product-trio/product-trio-activities.md

 **Outputs**: Interview Notes Document

 1. Join call
 2. Set up recording function.
-Depending on if it's telephone, video, etc this may change in how it's done, but it is important that it *is* done.
+Depending on if it's telephone or video etc this may change in how it's done, but it is important that it *is* done.
 3. Conduct interview.
 Some important notes for doing this:
     1. Our goal is to sample the user experience
     2. We want to know what the person does, not what they think or might do